 - Herbs.
 A delicious addition that makes these potatoes feel extra special.
 We most often use rosemary, but thyme, sage, and parsley are all tasty too.

 - Roast.
-Roast potatoes in the oven for 45 to 55 minutes at 400 degrees F, rotating the pan once halfway through.
-Finish with the remaining salt and DIG IN!
+Roast potatoes in the oven for 45 to 55 minutes at 400 degrees F. Finish with the remaining salt and DIG IN!

 The options are endless!
 Choose whatever you prefer or matches your mood that night.
 Here are a few of my favorite choices:

-- Garlicky.
+- Garlic Roasted Potatoes.
 I recommend garlic powder or whole, peeled, and smashed (not chopped) garlic cloves, which tend to burn less at high heat.
 Combine the garlic with some rosemary for a zesty, yet fresh combination.
 (For garlic Parmesan roasted potatoes, add a shower of Parmesan cheese too.)

 - Parmesan Roasted Potatoes.
-A few tablespoons of Parmesan cheese along with an herb like thyme or parsley adds further creamy richness.
-(Add thyme or parsley after roasting though so these delicate herbs don’t burn.)
+A few tablespoons of Parmesan cheese along with an herb like thyme or parsley adds further creamy richness for cheesy roasted potatoes.
+(Add thyme or parsley after roasting, though, so these delicate herbs don’t burn.)

-- Spicy.
-Add 1 teaspoon chili powder for a spicy twist.
+- Spicy Roasted Potatoes.
+Add 1 teaspoon chili powder or paprika for a spicy twist.

 - To Store.
-Refrigerate leftover potatoes in an airtight storage container for up to 4 days.
+Store leftover potatoes in an airtight storage container for up to 4 days in the refrigerator.

 - To Reheat.
 Rewarm potatoes on a baking sheet in the oven at 350 degrees F.

-- I do not recommend freezing roasted potatoes, as they can become mealy once thawed.
+- To Freeze.
+Do not freeze roasted potatoes, as they will become mealy once thawed.

 Ways to Use Roasted Potatoes

-- As a Side.
-The easiest way to enjoy herb roasted potatoes is as a side to many different kinds of main dishes.
-Combine them with other roasted vegetables for a vitamin-packed medley, like these oven Roasted Potatoes and Carrots.
-See the next section for great ideas of what to serve with roasted potatoes.
+- As Fan-Favorite Side.
+The easiest way to enjoy herb-roasted potatoes is as a side to many different kinds of main dishes.
+You can combine them with other roasted vegetables for a vitamin-packed medley, like these oven Roasted Potatoes and Carrots and these Oven Roasted Vegetables.

 - In a Salad.
-Make a simple salad more filling by tossing in some crispy roasted potatoes.
+Make a simple Arugula Salad more filling by tossing in some crispy roasted potatoes.

 - In a Scramble or Hash.
 Roasted potatoes can instantly become “breakfast” potatoes.
-So enjoy them with an over-easy egg on toast, or add them to a savory hash like this Sweet Potato Hash (just switch out the sweet potatoes).
+So enjoy them with an over-easy egg on toast, add them to a savory hash like this Sweet Potato Hash, or dice them for a Vegetarian Breakfast Casserole.

 - With Fondue.
 Use roasted potatoes instead of bread with this Cheese Fondue.
 A great gluten-free option!